MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 [!include [preview banner](includes/preview-banner.md)]

-Transaction search lets you search for transactions in Microsoft Dynamics 365 Fraud Protection, based on specific filter values.
-You can then view, export, and interact with the transactions that you find.
+The **Search** page helps you find and view details about events in Dynamics 365 Fraud Protection, based on specific filter values.
+You can search for an individual event ID or use filters to find all transactions that match some criteria.
+You can export the search results or drill into an individual event to show a more detailed view.

-For example, you can find all the transactions that are associated with the email address `user@contoso.com`.
-You can then view detailed information about each transaction, such as the risk score, user information, and device information.
-Finally, you can add elements of the transactions to support lists, and apply a status such as *Block* to `user@contoso.com`.
+For example, you can search for all the events associated with the email address 'kayla@contoso.com'.
+You can review the details for each event such as risk score, user information, and device information.
+You can also add the email address, or other attributes such as DeviceID or UserID, to safe or block [support lists](manage-support-lists.md).

-To access transaction search, select the **Transaction search** tab on the **Purchase protection** page.
+To search events, select the **Search** page on the left navigation.

-## Filter transactions

-You can use various filter options to search for a specific matching transaction or multiple matching transactions.
-To view transactions, you must first specify a date filter and an attribute filter.

-### Filter by date

-Use the date filter to include transactions that occurred during a specific date range.
-You can search for transactions that occurred up to 13 months in the past.

-### Filter by attribute

-To filter transactions by an attribute, follow these steps.

-1. Select an attribute to filter by (for example, **email**).
-1. Enter the attribute value to filter by.
-You have the following options:

-    - **Exact term to match** – Enter the exact term or value.
-For example, enter `user@contoso.com`.
-    - **Prefix term to match** – Use a wildcard character (\*) to represent any character or any number of characters.
-For example, **user\*** returns both `user1@contoso.com` and `user22@contoso.com`.

-You can add multiple attribute filters that are separated by **And** or **Or**.

-## Transaction search results

-After you apply your filters, the search results grid shows the matching transactions.
-By default, transactions are sorted by **Merchant local date** column.
-The most recent transaction appears at the top of the grid.

-> [!IMPORTANT]
-> A maximum of 300 transactions is shown.
-To view more results, select **Export** to create a file that contains the full set of results.
-For more information, see the [Export transactions](search.md#export-transactions) section later in this topic.
->
-> If your results include multi-value columns, only the first value is shown.
-For example, if multiple payment instruments were used in a single transaction, only the first payment instrument appears in the **Payment instrument** column.

-### Column options

-You can add, remove, and change the order of columns in the search results grid.
-You can also sort by a specific column.

-- To add or remove columns, select **Column options** on the command bar.
-- To reorder columns, select a column, and drag it to the desired location.
-You can select the column in either the **Column options** pane or the search results grid.
-- To sort by a column (in either ascending order or descending order), select the column name in the grid.
+## Select event type and timeframe

+First select which assessment event you want to search for: purchase, account creation, or account login.
+You can then choose the timeframe you want to search across.
+You can search between any two dates within the past 13 months.
 > [!NOTE]
-    > Only the transactions that are loaded on the screen are sorted, unless you sort by the **Merchant local date** column.
+> Search will not display events that were sent prior to the search feature being turned on.

+### Filter events by attribute

+To find transactions, you must filter by one or more attributes of the transactions.
+You can search by attributes in the following categories.

+- Attributes sent as part of the API request schema, such as information about the user, device, payment instrument (PI), or address.
+- Custom data attributes that were included in the API request.
+- Fraud Protection AI scores, such as risk score and bot score, and the associated reason codes.
+- Rules triggered and the decisions resulting from the rules being triggered.
+- Device information returned by device fingerprinting in Fraud Protection.
+- Information sent as part of related events such as bank events and chargebacks, and status and label events.
+> [!NOTE]
+> When you search on a field from a related event, only the most recent event of that type will be searched.
+For example, if there were multiple bank events sent for a transaction, the most recent bank event will be searched on.

+You can add up to five filters, separated by a single **And** or **Or** condition.

+## View search results

+After you select **Search**, the **Results** tile shows all of the events that match your specified filters.
+By default, events are sorted by the **Transaction date** attribute, which is shown in your local time zone.
+The most recent event will appear at the top of the grid.
+You can sort by other attributes by selecting the column title.
+However, this will only sort the events that have already loaded on the results grid.
+By default, 100 transactions are loaded on the page.
+As you scroll, more transactions will be loaded.

+If your results include multi-value columns, only the first value is shown.
+For example, if multiple payment instruments were used in a single event, the first payment instrument appears in the **Payment instrument** column.

+## Change column options

+Select **Column options** to customize which columns are shown in the results grid.
+You can add or remove columns to show specific attributes, or you can drag a column to a new position.
+Your column settings are  valid only for you, and will persist if you return to the **Search** page later.
+To reset your column options to the default, select **Default view**.

 ## Export transactions

-To view the full list of the search results, you can export your transactions to a comma-separated values (CSV) file on your computer.
+Select **Export** to export your search results to a comma-separated values (CSV) file on your computer.
+You can select one of the following export options.

-- Select **Export** next to the search results grid, and then select one of the following options:

-    - **All Columns** – Export all relevant data, including information in both the application programming interface (API) request and the API response.
+- **All Columns** – Export all data associated with this event.
+This includes all attributes in the API request and API response, and any attributes from related events.
 - **Current Columns** – Export only data in the columns that are currently shown in the grid.

-Objects that represent a list in the API schema, such as **ProductList** and **PaymentInstrumentList**, are shown as a single column.

 > [!IMPORTANT]
-> Each export is limited to 10,000 rows.
->
-> Export operations that take longer than two minutes are automatically canceled.
+> Exports which exceed 10,000 rows, or take longer than two minutes, are automatically canceled.

-## Review individual transactions
+## Review individual events

+### Event details
-To drill down into a specific transaction, select the **Purchase ID** for the transaction that you want to investigate.
-On the **Transaction** drilldown page, detailed information about the transaction is displayed.
-To display the full API request and response for the transaction in JSON, select **Debug** on the upper right corner of the page.
+To drill down into a specific event, select the event ID for the event that you want to investigate.
+On the **Event details** page, all the information related to the specific event will be displayed, including information from rule evaluation, AI scoring, and device fingerprinting.
+Other information will also be displayed, such as information sent in the assessment API request, or other related events such as bank events, chargebacks, and status or label events.

+On the **Velocities** tile at the bottom of the page, values for a variety of velocities across several different timeframes are displayed.
+For example, the number of purchase attempts that came from a particular email address in the last seven days is shown.
+You can select a velocity value to open a new tab and display the corresponding events.
+The velocity values on the **Event details** page are shown in real time and may have changed since the original purchase event occurred.
+Definitions for the default velocities are shown on the **Velocity** page.

+You can also select **JSON view** in the upper right corner of the page to display the JSON API requests and responses associated with this transaction.

+### Add attributes to support lists
-You can apply a status of *Safe*, *Block*, or *Watch* to specific attributes of the transaction, such as an email or IP address.
+You can apply a status of **Safe**, **Block**, or **Watch** to specific attributes such as email or IP address.
 To add or change a status, select the pencil icon next to the element.
 For more information about support lists and statuses, see [Manage support lists](manage-support-lists.md).

-On the **Velocities** tile at the bottom of the page, values for a variety of velocities across several different timeframes are displayed.
-For example, the number of purchase attempts that came from a particular email address in the last 7 days is shown.
-You can select a velocity value to open a new tab that displays the transactions.
-Definitions for the default velocities are shown on the **Velocity** page.

-> [!NOTE]
-> The velocity values shown on the **Transaction** drilldown page are real-time, and may have changed since the original purchase event occurred.
+### Add notes
+Select **Notes** on the top right of the page to view or add notes to a transaction.
+Notes will be visible to anyone who views the transaction.

+### Link analysis
+Select the **Link Analysis** tab to view other events that have attributes in common with the event you are currently reviewing.
+For example, if you select **Email**, you can view all events that were made with the same email in the selected timeframe.
+If you select multiple attributes, use the dropdown to specify whether you want to see events that match all the attributes you have selected, or at least one of the attributes.

+Select **Column options** to customize the fields shown in the results grid, or select **Export** to export the data into a CSV file.

+If want to further investigate a specific pattern, you can select **Open** on the **Search** page to open a new tab with the appropriate search filters pre-loaded.

 ## Additional resources